 Non-owner auto insurance in the biggest South Dakota cities

-In Mitchell the average cost of non-owner auto insurance is $14 per month or $163 per year, and Yankton drivers pay $14 a month for the same coverage.
+In Mitchell non-owner auto insurance costs $14 per month or $163 annually, while drivers in Yankton pay $14 monthly for the same coverage.

-Another factor that affects non-owner car insurance rates is the cost of living.
-Higher living expenses in any South Dakota city can lead to higher insurance rates overall, including non-owner car insurance.
+The cost of living is another factor that influences non-owner car insurance rates.
+Cities with higher costs of living in South Dakota generally pay higher insurance premiums, including non-owner car insurance.

 The table below shows how much you’ll pay for non-owner car insurance based on your city.